aws/aws-cdk/packages/@aws-cdk/pipelines/README.md

 ### S3 error: Access Denied

+An "S3 Access Denied" error can have two causes:

+- Asset hashes have changed, but self-mutation has been disabled in the pipeline.
+- You have deleted and recreated the bootstrap stack, or changed its qualifier.

+#### Self-mutation step has been removed

 Some constructs, such as EKS clusters, generate nested stacks.
 When CloudFormation tries to deploy those stacks, it may fail with this error: